 Q: What makes MICDS so unique in St. Louis?

-A: While MICDS has a beautiful and sprawling campus with world-class resources, what has always impressed me most and definitely sets us apart from any other school in St. Louis is our student-centered approach across all age groups from 4-year-olds to our graduating seniors.
+A: While MICDS has a beautiful and sprawling campus with world-class resources, what has always impressed me most and definitely sets us apart from any other school in St. Louis is our student-centered approach across all age groups from four-year-olds to our graduating seniors.
 You could join any adult conversation across campus each day and find conversation centered around what is best for our students.
-This approach allows all of our learners to find strong peer groups who will challenge them to expand their thinking and to grow as human beings.
+This approach allows all of our learners to find strong peer groups who will challenge them to expand their thinking and grow as human beings.

 In our Lower School, our students have the benefit of developing strong relationships with their homeroom teachers as well as building six-year relationships with specialist teachers who are focused on helping them build the best foundation possible in their discipline-specific areas.
 The adults are committed to identifying each child’s strengths and opportunities for growth and then meeting them where they are.